hrithikwins/066-flutter-course/string-manipulation&interpolation.md

 answer: a -->

-### You figured out that there is already a method in dart to ease your conversions.
+### [difficult] You figured out that there is already a method in dart to ease your conversions.
 So you're now converting your binary number to decimal in a single line,
 `
   print(int.parse("1001", ______: 2));
 `